sahananar/DSC-Projects/README.md

-# Recipes and Ratings

-DSC 80 Project #3
+DSC 80 Project #3 - Investigating the Recipes and Ratings Dataset

 By: Sahana Narayanan (sanarayanan@ucsd.edu)